microsoft/vscode-docs/docs/python/tutorial-flask.md

 TOCTitle: Flask Tutorial
 ContentId: 593d2dd6-20f0-4ad3-8ecd-067cc47ee217
 PageTitle: Python and Flask Tutorial in Visual Studio Code
-DateApproved: 01/29/2018
+DateApproved: 03/07/2019
-MetaDescription: Python Flask tutorial showing IntelliSense, debugging, and code navigation support in the Visual Studio Code editor.
+MetaDescription: Python Flask tutorial showing IntelliSense, debugging, and code navigation support in Visual Studio Code, the best Python IDE.
 MetaSocialImage: images/tutorial/social.png
 ---
-# Use Flask in Visual Studio Code
+# Flask Tutorial in Visual Studio Code

 [Flask](http://flask.pocoo.org/) is a lightweight Python framework for web applications that provides the basics for URL routing and page rendering.

 Flask is called a "micro" framework because it doesn't directly provide features like form validation, database abstraction, authentication, and so on.
 Such features are instead provided by special Python packages called Flask [extensions](http://flask.pocoo.org/extensions/).
 The extensions integrate seamlessly with Flask so that they appear as if they were part of Flask itself.
 For example, Flask doesn't provide a page template engine, but installing Flask includes the [Jinja](http://jinja.pocoo.org/) templating engine by default.
 For convenience, we typically speak of these defaults as part of Flask.

-In this tutorial, you create a simple Flask app with three pages that use a common base template.
+In this Flask tutorial, you create a simple Flask app with three pages that use a common base template.
 Along the way, you experience a number of features of Visual Studio Code including using the terminal, the editor, the debugger, code snippets, and more.

-The completed code project from this tutorial can be found on GitHub: [python-sample-vscode-flask-tutorial](https://github.com/Microsoft/python-sample-vscode-flask-tutorial).
+The completed code project for this Flask tutorial can be found on GitHub: [python-sample-vscode-flask-tutorial](https://github.com/Microsoft/python-sample-vscode-flask-tutorial).

 If you have any problems, feel free to file an issue for this tutorial in the [VS Code documentation repository](https://github.com/Microsoft/vscode-docs/issues).

 ## Prerequisites

-To successfully complete this tutorial, you must do the following (which are the same steps as in the [general Python tutorial](/docs/python/python-tutorial.md)):
+To successfully complete this Flask tutorial, you must do the following (which are the same steps as in the [general Python tutorial](/docs/python/python-tutorial.md)):

 1. Install the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).